 ANSWER: No. They are still certified as Pinto Beans.

 28. In pea beans, the grading standard requires that the percentage of “Contrasting Classes” and “Foreign Material” be reported to the nearest hundredth percent for special grades “Choice Handpicked” and “Prime Handpicked.”
 If the requirements for these special grades are not met, do you still record the percentage of CCL and FM to the nearest hundredth percent?

 ANSWER: Yes, up to 0.04%.
 Pea Beans that contain 0.05 percent or more of contrasting classes and/or foreign material are certified to the nearest tenth percent.

 ANSWER.
-Honeydew (a yellow/brown sticky substance secreted by an aphid) adhering to the seed coat in an amount equal to or greater than shown on VRIBean 3.0, “Dirt and Grime” (Pea Beans) or VRI-Bean 3.1, “Dirt and Grime” (Other than Pea Beans), is considered damage.
-Beans which contain a substantial amount of honeydew affected beans which are not considered damage should be graded Distinctly Low Quality.
+Honeydew Damage, if the honeydew (a yellow/brown sticky substance secreted by an aphid) adhering to the seed coat in an amount equal to or greater than shown on VRIBean 3.0, “Dirt and Grime” (Pea Beans) or VRI-Bean 3.1, “Dirt and Grime” (Other than Pea Beans).
+Beans which contain a substantial amount of honeydew affected beans which are not considered damage should be graded Distinctly Low Quality (DLQ).

 52. Can Black Beans in which the seed coats are missing the black pigment (varies from purple, pink, brown, maroon to white in color) be considered as Contrasting Classes.